-- In compliance with SEC Memorandum Circular No. 15, Series of 2017, on or before May 30 starting 2018 and for each succeeding year that the Bank remains listed in PSE, the Bank shall submit three (3) copies of the duly accomplished Integrated Annual Corporate Governance Report (I-ACGR). - 5.1.
-The I-ACGR is a tool to disclose publicly-listed companies' compliance/noncompliance with the recommendations provided under the Code of Corporate Governance for Publicly Listed Companies, which adopts the "comply or explain" approach.
+- In compliance with SEC Memorandum Circular No. 15, Series of 2017, on or before May 30 starting 2018 and for each succeeding year that the Bank remains listed in PSE, the Bank shall submit three (3) copies of the duly accomplished Integrated Annual Corporate Governance Report (I-ACGR)106. - 5.1.
+The I-ACGR is a tool to disclose publicly-listed companies' compliance/noncompliance with the recommendations provided under the Code of Corporate Governance for Publicly Listed Companies, which adopts the "comply or explain" approach. - 5.2.
+The Code is arranged as follows:

-&lt;sup>102 SEC Memorandum Circular No. 15, Series of 2017
+106 SEC Memorandum Circular No. 15, Series of 2017

-Component Description

-Principles considered as high-level statements of corporate governance good practice and are applicable to al companies objective criteria that are intended to identify the specific features of corporate governance good practice that are recommended for companies operating according to the Code strive to provide companies with additional information on the recommended best practice
+Component Description Principles considered as high-level statements of corporate governance good practice and are applicable to all companies Recommendations objective criteria that are intendedto identify the specific features ofcorporate governance good practicethat are recommended forcompanies operating according tothe Codestrive to provide companies withadditional information on therecommended best practice Explanations

-Recommendations

-Explanations